-If your appeal is not approved, the answer will explain the reason it was not approved and tell you how to appeal to ask for a State Fair Hearing.
+If your appeal is not approved, the answer will explain the reason it was not approved and tell you how to appeal to ask for an External Medical Review and State Fair Hearing or only a State Fair Hearing.

 What is an emergency appeal?